machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 ### All Platforms, All Features

 Moreover, all the utilities mentioned above are cross-platform.
-This means everyone on social networking can easily access your app.
+This means everyone on social network can easily access your app.

 <video height={400} autoplay="autoplay" loop inline muted>
   <source src={require("./assets/wordle-cross.mp4").default} type="video/mp4" />